 Yes!
 You really don't need to soak the dal unless you want to.
 Even without soaking, the dal turns out very soft and creamy.

-Chana dal can cause a little bloating if not cooked properly or with the right mix of ingredients.
+Chana dal can cause slight discomfort if not cooked properly or with the right mix of ingredients.
 To counter this, we cook it until soft and add some minced ginger while cooking it.
 You can also garnish the dal with ginger juliennes once it's cooked to increase the amount of ginger in the recipe.
-Doing these things makes it easy to digest.

-Yes, adding hing (asafoetida) to the dal does improve digestion.
+Yes, adding hing (asafoetida) to the dal helps.
 However, hing will also make it unsuitable for those on a gluten-free diet.
 If you don't care about this, go right ahead and add a pinch of hing to the dal while cooking it.
 Hing is easily available as a powder in all Indian groceries and can be ordered online too.

 More Instant Pot Dal Recipes